LeoArs06/ChangeMyMAC/README.md

 ## Contributions

+This project was developed by LeoArs06 and Natisfaction.
 Contributions from the community are welcome!
 If you would like to contribute to this project, please open a pull request and describe the proposed changes.

 ## License